Agda (programming language): Metavariables

 ? here is a metavariable.
-When interacting with the system in emacs mode, it will show the user expected type and allow them to refine the metavariable, i.e., to replace it with more detailed code.
-This feature allows incremental program construction in a way similar to tactics-based proof assistants such as Coq.
+When interacting with the system in Emacs mode, it will show the user the expected type and allow them to refine the metavariable, i.e., to replace it with more detailed code.
+This feature allows incremental program construction in a way similar to tactics-based proof assistants such as Rocq.

 Proof automation

 Programming in pure type theory involves a lot of tedious and repetitive proofs.
-Although Agda has no separate tactics language, it is possible to program useful tactics within Agda itself.
+Although Agda has no separate tactics language, it is possible to program useful tactics within Agda.
 Typically, this works by writing an Agda function that optionally returns a proof of some property of interest.
 A tactic is then constructed by running this function at type-checking time, for example using the following auxiliary definitions: